shifaj22/Dvoting_system/README.md

 6.4 Manually connect Metamask to the cast vote page by clicking on the Not Connected option which is shown left side of your address and connect it to the website.

-6.5 Once it shows connected, you can successfully cast your vote
+6.5 Once it shows connected, you can successfully cast your vote# Dvoting_system